SharonIV0x86/CinderPeak/docs/installation.md

 # Building CinderPeak

-CinderPeak uses SFML (Simple and Fast Multimedia Library) for its interactive visualization engine and integrates Google Test (GTest) for robust unit testing.
+CinderPeak uses uses Google Test (GTest) for robust unit testing.

 The project uses CMake as the primary build system, but alternative build tools like Ninja can also be used seamlessly.